-CREATING A
+CREATING A PHASE

 After creating a project, you will need to create a phase on the same form.
 You should create either one or two phases.

 If the project does not need a study, then phase 1 will be for design and construction (D&C) of the project.